-Whether it is to pay off your debt quicker, save more, or just have a better lifestyle, earning extra money is never a bad idea.
-Singapore has a wide variety of options to enable you to earn side income every month.
+Whether you want to pay off debt quicker, save more, or just enjoy a better lifestyle, earning extra money is never a bad idea.
+Thankfully, Singapore has a wide variety of options to choose from to earn additional income every month.

 The payment per assignment can range from S$20 to S$1,500.
 Because of the nature of the job, you can take up assignments as and when you have spare time or on weekends.
 Taking Mandarin in school wasn’t a bad idea after all!

 This is an example of an online translation job posted on Upwork:

 If you are creative and have spare time over the weekends, it is a great idea to sell items on Etsy.
 You can sell loads of stuff ranging from accessories, craft supplies, bags, collectibles, art or poetry on it.
 Selling on the platform isn’t expensive (they charge only 3.5% commission), is easy, and the opportunities are endless.
 So, open your Etsy shop right away!